medezzitouni/vibe-cding-template/.github/instructions/technical-context.instructions.md

 - Write tests for each controller and service.
 - Write end to end tests for each api module.
 - Add a admin/test method to each controller as a smoke test.

-### Package Management
+### Installation

-- Use yarn as package manager.
+- use yarn as a package manager
+- create next project in the same folder as the .github folder
+- name it bowling-score-api